Skip to main content

 🌍

-Real-World Connection Children see long vowels and vowel teams in storybooks, classroom charts, science words, and signs they read every day.
+Real-World Connection Children see long vowels and vowel teams in storybooks, classroom charts, science words, notes from teachers, and signs they read every day.

 Fun Fact!
-English has many ways to spell the same vowel sound, which is why pattern practice matters so much.
+English has many ways to spell the same vowel sound, which is why readers get stronger by spotting patterns across many words instead of memorizing one word at a time.